cocos/cocos-docs/en/components/button.md

             this.button.node.on('click', this.callback, this);
         },

-        callback: function (event) {
+        callback: function (button) {
-            //do whatever you want with button
+            // do whatever you want with button
-            //In addition, attention to this way registered events, can not pass customEventData }
+            // In addition, attention to this way registered events, can not pass customEventData }
     });
     ```